Comox resident and Canadian war hero embarks on new mission to mark 100th birthday — Ducks Unlimited Canada Skip to main content

 Stocky Edwards fly fishing

-Stocky Edwards fly fishing © DUC
+Stocky Edwards fly fishing © Ducks Unlimited Canada

 James “Stocky” Edwards celebrates a century of service by raising funds for wetland conservation